5 Tips: How to Buy the Best Mattress for Back Pain

-When purchasing the best mattress for back pain, you need to be aware of certain guidelines.
+When trying to find the best mattress for back pain, you need to be aware of certain guidelines.
 Obviously, comfort goes before anything and anyone with chronic back pain knows that can be a feat hard to tackle; however, your mattress type matters.

 There are other factors that play a pivotal role in your comfort and pain levels.
-Using our five tips, you can learn how to purchase the best mattress for back pain.
+Using our five tips, you can learn how to purchase the best mattress to help alleviate your back pain.

 Researchers at Oklahoma State University conducted a study where they randomly selected 62 back pain patients to test out a wide variety of new mattresses for 28 days.
 They found that nearly all participants slept better, which held up regardless of which mattress they were granted.
 There were only a select few who slept on a cheaper mattress and reported lower back pain as compared to those in the medium- and higher-priced mattresses who reported decreased back pain.

 The deciding factor seemed to be that the mattresses were new.
 The researchers observed that the average participants' mattresses were nearly 10 years old.